 You won’t find many lineups in South Australia, but you will almost certainly find one outside of Port Elliot Bakery, renowned to be the best bakery in the state.
 Take a drive down to the Fleurieu Peninsula for one of their tasty meat pies.

 - Watch a Beach Sunset

 There are not too many cities in Australia where it’s possible to sit on the beach and watch the sun sink into the ocean.
 Adelaide’s west-facing beaches are perfect for this.
 Choose a beachfront bar or cafe to enjoy while you wait.

 - Swim with Dolphins

-Jump about a catamaran at Glenelg and cruise out to find the local dolphins.
+Jump aboard a catamaran at Glenelg and cruise out to find the local dolphins.
 Jump in the water and enjoy snorkelling with dozens of these incredibly curious creatures.